 - Have had previous C. difficile infections.

 The only way to prevent developing an infection with C. difficile is by avoiding exposure to the bacteria.
-The most effective method to do this is by frequent and proper hand washing with soap and water by everyone, patients, visitors, and anyone who works in the healthcare facilities.
-It has been found that the waterless hand cleansers do not adequately kill C. difficile.
+The most effective method to do this is by frequent and proper hand washing with soap and water by everyone: patients, visitors, and anyone who works in the healthcare facilities.
+Waterless hand cleaners do not adequately kill C. difficile.

-The risk of C. difficile infection can also be reduced by not overusing antibiotics.
+Reducing antibiotic overuse also reduces the risk of C. difficile infection.
 This means not asking for antibiotics for viral infections (like colds and the flu) and not taking someone else’s medications.

-In severe cases, surgery may be needed to remove the affected part of the colon.
+In severe cases, a surgeon may need to remove the affected part of the colon.